Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 A Neighbourhood Plan will need to go through a formal examination process, before a referendum is held in the Neighbourhood Area.
 If the community vote for the plan, it will be formally adopted by the council as part of the Development Plan and used in the decision making process.

-The Friends of Fishwick and St Matthews (FOFS) have worked closely with us to produce the Inner East Preston Neighbourhood Plan.
+The Friends of Fishwick and St Matthews (FOFS) worked closely with us to produce the Inner East Preston Neighbourhood Plan.
 This now forms part of the development plan for Preston.

 If you require help with something in this section, please contact us.